 Virtual attendance to events, meetings, family gathering & education are here to stay!

-The live video music lesson has it’s advantages and it’s short falls.
+The live video music lesson has its advantages and it’s short falls.
 In some cases they work wonderfully.
-We have found that with the more experienced and/or older students, the video learning format works well.
+We have found that with the more experienced and/or older students or parental involvement with younger or beginner students, the video learning format works well.
 Particularly if technical issues around, the quality of the device used (hint not a phone) and Wi-Fi connectivity are sorted out.

 You can certainly try but young new beginners do not do well unless there is a parent right there, not to teach , but to keep the child on track, ask questions and other things a parent would do at an in person lesson.

 Either way you can choose to never have a video lesson, Choose only video lessons or do a mix changing as your needs change